vanus-labs/docs/content/cloud-docs/sink/slack-app/setup.md

 ---

 ### Step 2: Configure your App
-1. Add Permissions feature for your App.
+1. Add **Permissions** feature for your app.
 ![img_3.png](images/img_3.png)
-2. Scroll down to Scopes/Bot Token Scopes, and click Add an OAuth Scope.
+2. Scroll down to `Scopes/Bot` Token Scopes, and click **Add an OAuth Scope**.
 ![img_4.png](images/img_4.png)
-3. Add `chat:write` permission to your App.
+3. Add `chat:write` permission to your app.
 ![img_5.png](images/img_5.png)
-4. Notice: we only need a chat:write permission in Bot Token Scopes.
+4. Notice: we only need a `chat:write` permission in Bot Token Scopes.
 ![img_6.png](images/img_6.png)
-5. Scroll up to the top of the page, and click install to Workspace to install your app.
+5. Scroll up to the top of the page, and click **Install to Workspace** to install your app.
 ![img_7.png](images/img_7.png)
-6. Click allow to install the app.
+6. Click **Allow** to install the app.
 ![img_8.png](images/img_8.png)
 7. Copy the Bot User OAuth Token.
  ![img_9.png](images/img_9.png)